Pipeline for processing claims

 Import the pipeline

-To import the pipeline, start by downloading the process_claims.yaml file locally.
+To import the pipeline, start by downloading the process-claims-pipeline.yaml file locally.
 Navigate to parasol-insurance/lab-materials/05/05-05 to find it.

-• Start by downloading the process_claims.yaml file locally to your laptop
+• Start by downloading the process-claims-pipeline.yaml file locally to your laptop

 • In your VSCode Workbench, right-click on the file, and select Download